jazg97/BloodAnalyzerSoftware/README.md

 These are some common usage examples.

-1. New Analysis

 1. Start new analysis

 	1. Generate new csv file without GUI

 		The file generate_csv.py can generate csv files from a single directory, you need to follow these steps: